-With the popularity of avocado growing, and avocados being made more readily available in grocery stores, one fact remains – avocados in sandwiches takes the sandwich to the next level!
+With the popularity of avocado growing, and avocados being made more readily available in grocery stores, one fact remains – avocados in sandwiches take the sandwich to the next level!

-Avocados used in sandwiches are great, and you might be wanting to pack an avocado sandwich for lunch, only hesitating with one question…
+Avocados used in sandwiches are great, and you might want to pack an avocado sandwich for lunch, only hesitating with one question…

 How long does avocado last in a sandwich before it goes bad?
 Avocado on a sandwich will begin to turn brown within 3 to 4 hours, however, it will still be fine to eat.
 Keep the sandwich refrigerated if you are only planning on eating it later, but make sure to eat the avocado sandwich before the end of the day.

 Avocados are rich in vitamins and minerals, such as important Vitamin E and potassium.
 Avocados help to increase the absorption rates of other nutrients, making them a perfect snack throughout the day.

 There are some really handy ways to keep avocado fresh and green, which come in handy when you are taking avocado out for a picnic, or looking forward to it as a lunchtime snack!